tawesoft/go/drop/README.md

     if err != nil { return nil, err }
     defer nl.Close()

+    // Note that On JS and Windows, the File method of most Listeners are not
-    fl, err := nl.(*net.TCPListener).File()
+    // implemented, so this will not work! fl, err := nl.(*net.TCPListener).File()
     if err != nil { return nil, err }
     return fl, nil